 Kanashkin-Evgeniy/ShutterstockThere are certain rules you should follow when it comes to trying on clothes at a store.
 According to Swann, outer garments like sweaters, coats, and shawls are perfectly fine to try on out in the open, but it gets a little dicey when it comes to say, a pair of shorts or a blouse.
 If you're going to wear the garment directly on your skin as your first layer, you're better off heading to the dressing room to make sure it fits properly.
 Accidentally flashing the cashier is mortifying and you definitely don't want to spend $100 on a shirt that you halfway tried on only to get home and realize it's too big.
-(Of course, if you're at a sample sale, all bets are off.)
+Once you've taken your clothes home, these are the gross laundry habits you need to avoid.

 Picking a wedgie or readjusting your bra strap